michaljerabek/UXN/README_EN.md

     <li>
         <code>minZoneExt</code> (default: <code>25</code>):
-        <br> - Sets a minimum extention of the zone, which is considered as "moving towards the menu".
-(The size of the extension increases with increasing distance from the mouse to the navigation.
+        <br> - Sets a minimum extention of a zone, which is considered as "moving towards the menu".
+(The size of an extension increases with the increasing distance from the mouse to the navigation.
 For an example, see the <a href="http://michaljerabek.github.io/UXN#2">demo</a> and turn on debug mode.)
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>maxZoneExt</code> (default: <code>250</code>):
-        <br> - Sets a maximum extention of the zone, which is considered as "moving towards the menu".
-(The size of the extension increases with increasing distance from the mouse to the navigation.
+        <br> - Sets a maximum extention of a zone, which is considered as "moving towards the menu".
+(The size of an extension increases with the increasing distance from the mouse to the navigation.
 For an example, see the <a href="http://michaljerabek.github.io/UXN#2">demo</a> and turn on debug mode.)
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>zoneExtOffset</code> (default: <code>0</code>):
-        <br> - Sets a fixed extention (reduction) of the zone, which is considered as "moving towards the menu".
+        <br> - Sets a fixed extention (reduction) of a zone, which is considered as "moving towards the menu".
 (The value is added to the result.)
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>surroundingZone</code> (default: <code>15</code>):
-        <br> - Size (in px) of a zone around a submenu to which the user may move the mouse and the navigation won't be immediately closed (but for the time set in <code>surroundingTimeout</code>).
+        <br> - Size (in px) of a zone around a submenu to which the user may move the mouse and the navigation won't be immediately closed (but for the time set in <code>surroundingTimeout</code> [if the mouse stops moving]).
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>insideTimeout</code> (default: <code>30</code>):
-        <br> - The time at which the submenu will be closed, if the user is not moving the mouse towards it, if the mouse is inside the navigation.
+        <br> - The time at which a submenu will be closed, if the user is not moving the mouse towards it, if the mouse is inside the navigation.
         <br> - Type: <code>Number</code>
     </li>

     <li>
         <code>outsideTimeout</code> (default: <code>400</code>):
-        <br> - The time at which the navigation will be closed, if the user is not moving the mouse towards it, if the mouse is outside the navigation.
+        <br> - The time at which the navigation will be closed, if the user is not moving the mouse towards any submenu, if the mouse is outside the navigation.
         <br> - Type: <code>Number</code>
     </li>